platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 weight: -70
 ---

 If you are using the Platform.sh-provided Drupal template, most of this work is already done for you.
-Redis is already configured and will be enabled after the installatoin is complete.
+Redis is already configured and will be enabled after the installation is complete.

+Note that this Redis service is ephemeral, meaning it does not persist if the container moves or is shut down.
+Your app must treat it as ephemeral and not rely on it being there.
+One way to do this is regenerating cache in the `start` key in [your web configuration](/configuration/app/web.md#commands) so the cache is regenerated each time your app starts.

 If you are working from an older repository or migrating a pre-built site to Platform.sh, see the instructions below.